-Leukaemia is a cancer caused by circulating abnormal immature white blood cells which are multiplying in an uncontrolled manner.
+Leukaemia is a cancer of blood-forming tissues, including bone marrow.
+It is caused by circulating abnormal immature white blood cells which are multiplying in an uncontrolled manner.
 They are further classified as acute or chronic, and the most common types arise from blood stem cells known as either myeloid or lymphoid.

 Leukaemia can also arise in children where the commonest form is Acute Lymphoid Leukaemia (ALL).
 Acute lymphomas multiply within the bone marrow (inside our bones) and then flow through the blood stream.

 If not treated urgently, the normal circulating cells can be overwhelmed with these abnormal cells.

 This can lead to problems with increased susceptibility to infections, impaired blood clotting and a reduced capacity to carry oxygen.